Aims, Wellness & Program Overview

 - To create and maintain a supportive culture of professionalism and resident wellness.

-- To utilize the Integrated Internship to develop an individualized residency experience for each trainee in order to broaden the capabilities of the graduating residents and to maximize the yield of residency training.
+- To utilize the elective rotations to develop an individualized residency experience for each trainee in order to broaden the capabilities of the graduating residents and to maximize the yield of residency training.

 - Provide a training environment that fosters and encourages the practice of evidence-based medicine and scholarly endeavors while encouraging quality improvement and patient safety.